 - It is not necessary to create a policy for all trusted senders.
 They are only required if a sender is having difficulty sending messages to your end users.

 - End users can also create personal entries that apply to their mailbox only.
 This can be achieved Using a Digest, or when logged onto the Mimecast Personal Portal or Mimecast for Outlook.

 - Using a group enables you to minimize the number of Permitted Sender policies you need.
 Instead one policy can reference a group containing multiple addresses or domains.
 The only time that a specific policy is required, is if the domain entry contains a wildcard.
 This requires a separate policy in order to permit by IP (everyone to everyone).

 To configure a Permitted Senders policy:

 - Click on the Administration menu item.
 A menu drop down is displayed.

-- An Administrator Console logon with access to the Administration | Gateway | Policies menu item.
+- Click on the Gateway | Policies menu item.

-|Policy Narrative||Provide a description for the Policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
 Permitted Sender Policy

 Specify whether to permit the sender or take no action.

 - Complete the Emails From and Emails To sections as required: